giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

   - How can I let the ingress controller do TLS termination?
   - How can I rate-limit ingress requests?
   - How can I confgiure a different connection timeout for my ingress?
-  - How can I change the ingress NGINX controller configmap?
+  - How can I change the ingress nginx controller configmap?
-  - How can I use ingress NGINX controller as a Web Application Firewall?
+  - How can I use ingress nginx controller as a Web Application Firewall?
   - How can I protect my workload from malicious requests?
-  - How can I enable & configure ModSecurity inside of the ingress NGINX controller?
+  - How can I enable & configure ModSecurity inside of the ingress nginx controller?
 last_review_date: 2024-08-26
 aliases:
   - /advanced/connectivity/ingress/configuration